John Gorham

 Events in his life were:

-- He was a partner in 1841-1850 with Jabez Gorham in Providence RI as J GORHAM & SON, listed in the 1849 New England Mercantile Union Business Directory with a shop at 10 and 12 Canal Street.
+- Partnership: Jabez Gorham, in 1841-1850, in Providence RI.
+As J GORHAM & SON, listed in the 1849 New England Mercantile Union Business Directory with a shop at 10 and 12 Canal Street.
 He was one of the first to recognize the advantages of machinery and introduced factory production methods to augment hand work.
 1

-- He appeared on the 1850 census taken at Providence RI, listed as a silversmith.
+- He appeared on the census in 1850 in Providence RI.
+Listed as a silversmith.

 d: 2-15/16" (base)